danielcrimp/danielcrimp.github.io/collections/_posts/2024-11-01-semantic-db.md

 Data quality issues seem unrelated to the type of database - relational, graph, whatever - we select.
 These methods have difficulties in that editing their schema to support new concepts and populating the new schema with accurate information is a costly exercise.

-I have a theory that semantic spaces could be a method of storing knowledge that would have a much easier time adapting to changing requirements, and therefore be more resilient to data quality issues.
+I have a theory that semantic spaces (read: embeddings models) could be a method of storing knowledge that would have a much easier time adapting to changing requirements, and therefore be more resilient to data quality issues.

-Further, fine-tuning **foundational** embeddings models (which capture general knowledge of the world) to organisational data (which capture organisational knowledge) could mean businesses can connect internal symbols (i.e. a number representing a Circuit - CCT-20543772) through arbitrary external symbols (i.e. locations, weather conditions) to useful data (estimates of moisture content per circuit, to inform a rust-prevention programme).
+Further, fine-tuning **foundational** embeddings models (which capture general knowledge of the world) to organisational data (which capture organisational knowledge) could enable a potent general analysis capability.
+Organisations would be able to rapidly connect internal concepts to world concepts, circumventing the need for expensive data collection tasks.

+For example, say at a Transmission Utility, we had a record in a database representing a tower "TWR-89047882".
+We can picture what that number represents because we have world knowledge of what a transmission tower looks like, what purpose it serves, et cetera.
+If we saw a Location of "London" against that tower in the database, we would actually understand quite a lot about what that tower's existence might look like - only having seen a few bytes of data.
+If we were to fill out a column "Weather" against each tower, we wouldn't have to think hard before we wrote "Rainy" in that row.

+Let's say we have a predictive maintenance software that automatically generates maintenance work orders.
+For its rust-prevention maintenance module, it requires data on the weather conditions at each asset.
+Systems such as this maintenance software do not have the benefit of this world knowledge.
+We have to hire a data analyst or data scientist to join some weather data to each Tower such that the rust-prevention module will issue the correct work orders.

+Now suppose we have the proposed embeddings model from earlier - a foundational embeddings model fine-tuned such that the organisations' relational data could be extracted.
+It'll place the string "TWR-89047882" at some location in semantic space.
+We should be able to navigate to its Location - London - nearby.
+The model will already have London quite well understood, so we should be able to make an additional hop to "Rainy".
+Our predictive maintenance software is now happy, and we didn't even touch a jupyter notebook.

+It'd be like having human knowledge available to fill out any column against your relational data - feeding many studies, programmes of work and analyses that would otherwise require significant effort.

 In this way, semantic knowledge stores could present a transformative database technology.
 However, the practicality of such a database, reliability, implementation details, strengths, weaknesses and interaction modes are unclear.

-This method of storing information could also hold or be augmented with a predictive capability that would allow extrapolation of facts from what has been provided.

 ### How are facts represented in Semantic Space?